Valkryst/VNameGenerator/README.md

 Names are guaranteed to begin with a capital character.

-Names are guaranteed never to begin or end with a non-alphabetic character.

 ### Combinatorial
 1. A beginning is chosen and added to the name.
 2. While the name is less than the maximum length, middles are chosen and added